Fashion brand Bally back on growth path, says CEO

 Narp said Bally's sales, which have stagnated for more than four years, were up 3 percent at constant exchange rates since January, in line with rivals such as Italy's Salvatore Ferragamo (SFER.MI).
 The company expects full-year growth to be in the low-to-mid single digits.

-Bally is profitable at the underlying level, or in terms of earnings before interest, tax, depreciation and amortisation (EBITDA), Narp added.
+Bally is profitable at the underlying level, or in terms of earnings before interest, tax, depreciation and amortization (EBITDA), Narp added.

 JAPANESE GROWTH